Frequently asked questions (FAQ) for Gantt chart

 Can I export the Gantt?

-At the moment that’s not possible, but you can use the print feature of your browser to print it as PDF (we optimized this for Google Chrome).
+You can also use the print feature of your browser to print it as PDF (we optimized this for Google Chrome).
 Please find out more here.
-The respective feature request can be found here.

 I can no longer see my Gantt chart filters, what can I do?